bentoBAUX/bentobaux.github.io/_posts/2025-03-17-physically-based-parallax-occlusion-mapping-with-self-shadowing.md

 return currentLayerDepth > currentDepthMapValue ?
 0.0 : 1.0;
 ```

-If the ray reached a depth where the height map is still lower, the fragment is shadowed (returns 0.0).
-Otherwise, it’s fully lit (1.0).
+If the ray reaches a point where the value stored in the depth map at the current texture coordinate is below the current layer depth, it means something blocks the light — the fragment is in shadow (0.0).
+If the ray completes without hitting such a point, the fragment is fully lit (1.0).

 Here are the final results for this tutorial: